Rise to Success: Career Highlights of Rick Brunson

 How Rick Brunson built a successful career.
 Explore key moments that defined the journey.

-In 1995, Brunson graduated from Temple University and was not drafted by any NBA team.
+In 1995, Brunson graduated from Temple University but was not drafted by any NBA team.

 1997: Signed by Portland Trail Blazers

-In 1997, Brunson signed as a free agent with the Portland Trail Blazers.
+In 1997, Brunson signed as a free agent by the Portland Trail Blazers.

-In 1999, Brunson signed with the New York Knicks and was a member of the Eastern Conference championship team.
+In 1999, Brunson was a member of the New York Knicks, who won the Eastern Conference championship.

-In 2000-01, Brunson started off with the Boston Celtics, but finished the season with the Knicks again.
+In 2000, Brunson started off with the Boston Celtics but finished the season with the Knicks again.

 2001: Rejoined Trail Blazers

-In 2003-04, Brunson split the season between the Chicago Bulls and the Toronto Raptors.
+In 2003, Brunson signed with the Chicago Bulls, and later split time between the Bulls and the Toronto Raptors in 2003-04.

-In the 2004-05 season, Brunson joined the Los Angeles Clippers and had his best season as a pro, averaging a career-high 5.5 points per game.
+In 2004, Brunson joined the Los Angeles Clippers for the 2004-05 season, during which he achieved his best season as a professional, averaging 5.5 points per game.

 On February 28, 2006, the Seattle SuperSonics waived Brunson.
-He was subsequently signed by the Houston Rockets.
+He was subsequently signed by the Houston Rockets, with whom he finished his ninth and final season as a professional basketball player.

 April 2007: Assistant Coach with Denver Nuggets